LeonSong1995/gsMap/docs/source/mouse_example.md

-# Mouse Embryo Example
+# Mouse Embryo (Step by Step)

+The `Step by Step` mode offers the ability to run `gsMap` with user-defined parameters and resources, granting greater flexibility and control over the analysis.
+This mode is suited for users who require detailed customization of their pipeline.
+For a faster, one-command execution, please see the {doc}`Quick Mode <quick_mode>` tutorial.

 ## Preparation

-Please ensure you have installed the `gsMap`.
+Please ensure you have {doc}`installed <install>` the `gsMap`.
 This tutorial guides you through using gsMap in a step-by-step manner.

 ### 1. Download dependencies